-For component video formats, this setting lets you see the edges of the image that are not normally visible in the picture (see page 70).
-Select Larger to view the both the hidden and visible parts of the image.
-Normal displays images at the standard size.
+For standard video formats, this setting lets you see the edges of the image that are not normally visible in the picture.
+Select Larger to view component video and RGB video at 100% size; composite video and S-video formats are shown at 95%.
+(Normal displays images at 92% size.)

-For HDMI signals, select Auto for normal operation.
-Select Smaller to show a slightly reduced image if you see interference at the top or bottom of the screen for computer images (displays digital video at standard size).
-Select Normal to expand digital video so it includes both the hidden and visible parts of the picture (displays computer images at full size).
+For analog-RGB computer signals, select Smaller to show a slightly reduced image if you see interference at the top or bottom of the screen.
+(Normal displays images at 100%.)

-Position
+■ Position